 - The Lion Mark.
 Introduced in 1988 by the British Toy and Hobby Association it is a trusted symbol of toy safety and quality.

-- The CE Mark along with the name and address of the supplier is required by law to be on all toys sold in the EU.
+- The law requires all toys sold in the EU to have the CE Mark, along with the name and address of the supplier.
 The CE Mark proves the supplier has stated that the toy meets the safety requirements of the European Toy Safety Directive and can be moved and sold throughout the EU.
 The CE mark is a Trading Standard mark and does not prove quality or safety, so always look for the Lion Mark.

 How should you clean toys?